agc93/beatvortex/docs/content/en/docs/usage/installation.md

 > Only attempt this if you *absolutely* have to.
 It becomes much harder to debug and much harder to upgrade.

-If you don’t want to enable Advanced Mode for Vortex or want to install the extension yourself, you will have to install the extension files manually.
+If you want to install the extension yourself, you will have to install the actual extension files manually.
 Make sure you close Vortex before proceeding.

 First, download the archive from [Nexus Mods](https://www.nexusmods.com/site/mods/96?tab=files) or [GitHub](https://https://github.com/agc93/beatvortex/actions).